moo-light/bgss/README.md

 # BGSS - Blockchain Gold Selling System

-### About
-BGSS is an online gold shop that facilitates customers in trading and purchasing gold, incorporating blockchain technology to ensure secure and transparent transactions.

 ### Capstone Project - Semester Final
 **Project Name**: Blockchain Gold Selling System (BGSS)